-The Ohio State Diagnostic Imaging Service offers interpretation of analog (film) and digital imaging studies using VetRocket, an online Teleradiology portal.
+The Ohio State Diagnostic Imaging Service offers interpretation of digital imaging studies using VetRocket, an online Teleradiology portal.
 Typically, consultations received by 3 p.m. on an Ohio State business day will be interpreted that day.
 Those received after 3 p.m, and those received on weekends and holidays, will be reported the next business day.
 All images are evaluated by an Ohio State faculty radiologist and a report is sent to the referring veterinarian.

 2. How do I submit a consultation?